Mel Jones

 Melanie Jones (born 11 August 1972) is an English-born Australian cricket commentator and former cricketer who represented the Australia women's national cricket team.

 Early life

 Jones was born at Barnstaple in England and moved with her mother to Melbourne, Australia when she was three months old.
 Her father, a Trinidadian, stayed back in England.
-Although not meeting her father till the age of 16, he played a significant role in attracting her to cricket through his connection to the West Indian players of the 1970s and 1980s.
+Although she did not meet her father until the age of 16, he played a significant role in fostering her interest in cricket through his connection to West Indian cricket players of the 1970s and 1980s.

 Her Elwood Secondary College school development in Melbourne was nurtured by her geography teacher John Handscomb, the father of Australian Test player Peter Handscomb.
+Jones completed a Bachelor of Applied Science in Human Movement and a Graduate Diploma of Secondary Education teaching at Victoria University.
+After a short time as a physical education teacher she moved into cricket development and coaching for women and girls across Australia, UK, and South Africa.

+She left a career as a sports agent with TGI for some of Australia's leading female athletes after becoming a commentator full time in 2018.

 Playing career

 Starting her career as an opening bowler for Victoria and Australia U/21s, Jones then developed into a top order bat for the majority of her career.
 She played 5 Test matches for Australia between 1998 and 2003, scoring 251 runs, highlighted by a 131 on debut against England in August 1998.
 Jones was the 134th woman to play Test cricket for Australia.
 She also played 61 One Day Internationals for Australia, scoring 1028 runs winning two World Cups in 1997 and 2005 and two successful women's Ashes campaigns in 1998 and 2002/3.

 While working in the development of women and girls' cricket for Surrey County Cricket Board Jones played for the Surrey County women's cricket team and coached their junior teams between 2003 and 2004.
 She played 122 games for the Victorian Spirit in the Australian Women's National Cricket League, and then five Women's Twenty20 cricket games for the Tasmanian Roar.